sjn/introducing-se/docs.md

 * Do you want to learn, teach or empathize?
 * Are you also open to changing your own mind?
-* Don’t use clever questions to “trap”
-* Be honest upfront
+* Be honest about your intentions upfront
 * [Share](#/8) the process & this page

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")